ioBroker/ioBroker.js-controller/docs/en/dev/objectsschema.md

 *Notice:* all flags are optional except special marked as **mandatory**.

+* `common.adminTab.fa-icon`   - Font-Awesome icon name for TAB.
+* `common.adminTab.ignoreConfigUpdate` - do not update config TAB if configuration changed (to enable configure settings in TAB)
+* `common.adminTab.link`      - link for iframe in the TAB.
+You can use parameters replacement like this: "http://%ip%:%port%".
+IP will be replaced with host IP. "port" will be extracted from native.port.
-* `common.name`               - **mandatory** name of adapter without "ioBroker."
+* `common.adminTab.name`      - name of TAB in admin
+* `common.adminTab.singleton` - [true/false] if adapter has TAB for admin.
+Only one TAB for all instances will be shown.
+* `common.allowInit`          - [true/false] allow for "scheduled" adapter to be called "not in the time schedule", if settings changed or adapter started.
+Or allow scheduled adapter start once after configuration changed and then by schedule.
+* `common.availableModes`     - values for common.mode if more than one mode is possible
+* `common.blockly`            - [true/false] if adapter has custom blocks for blockly. (admin/blockly.js required)
+* `common.connection-type`    - Connection type with device.
+See [Connection Types](adapterpublish.md)
+* `common.compact`            - says to controller that this adapter can be started in the same process if desired
+* `common.config.height`      - default height for configuration dialog (deprecated - valid only for admin2)
+* `common.config.minHeight`   - minimal height for configuration dialog (deprecated - valid only for admin2)
+* `common.config.minWidth`    - minimal width for configuration dialog (deprecated - valid only for admin2)
+* `common.config.width`       - default width for configuration dialog (deprecated - valid only for admin2)
+* `common.dataFolder`         - folder relative to iobroker-data where the adapter stores the data.
+This folder will be backed up and restored automatically.
+You can use variable '%INSTANCE%' in it.
+* `common.dependencies`       - Array like `[{"js-controller": ">=2.0.0"}]` that describes which ioBroker modules are required for this adapter.
+* `common.docs`               - The structure like `{"en": "docs/en/README.md", "de": ["docs/de/README.md", "docs/de/README1.md"]}` that describes the documentation if not in README.md
+* `common.enabled`            - **mandatory** [true/false] value should be false so new instances are disabled by default
+* `common.engineTypes`        - deprecated.
+Use engine in package.json
+* `common.eraseOnUpload`      - erase all previous data in the directory before upload
-* `common.title`              - (deprecated) longer name of adapter to show in admin
+* `common.expert`             - show this object only in expert mode in admin
+* `common.extIcon`            - link to external icon for uninstalled adapters.
+Normally on github.
+* `common.getHistory`         - [true/false] if adapter supports getHistory message
-* `common.titleLang`          - **mandatory** longer name of adapter in all supported languages like {en: 'Adapter', de: 'adapter', ru: 'Драйвер'}
+* `common.icon`               - name of the local icon (should be located in subdirectory "admin")
-* `common.mode`               - **mandatory** possible values see below
-* `common.version`            - **mandatory** available version
 * `common.installedVersion`   - **mandatory** installed version
-* `common.enabled`            - **mandatory** [true/false] value should be false so new instances are disabled by default
-* `common.platform`           - **mandatory** possible values: Javascript/Node.js, more coming
-* `common.webservers`         - array of web server's instances that should serve content from the adapters www folder
+* `common.keywords`           - Similar to keywords in package.json, but can be defined in many languages.
+Just an array.
+* `common.localLinks`         - link to the web service of this adapter.
+E.g to http://localhost:5984/_utils for futon from admin
+* `common.localLink`          - deprecated.
+Use `common.localLinks`.
+* `common.logLevel`           - debug, info, warn or error
+* `common.logTransporter`     - if this adapter receives logs from other hosts and adapters (e.g. to strore them somewhere)
+* `common.main`               - Start file of the adapter.
+Same as in package.json.
+* `common.materializeTab`     - if adapter supports > admin3  for tab (materialize style)
-* `common.noRepository`       - [true/false] if adapter delivered with initial installation or has own repository
+* `common.materialize`        - if adapter supports > admin3 (materialize style)
 * `common.messagebox`         - true if message box supported.
 If yes, the object system.adapter.&lt;adapter.name&gt&lt;adapter.instance&gt.messagebox will be created to send messges to adapter (used for email, pushover,...;
+* `common.mode`               - **mandatory** possible values see below
-* `common.subscribe`          - name of variable, that is subscribed automatically
+* `common.name`               - **mandatory** name of adapter without "ioBroker."
+* `common.noConfig`           - [true/false] do not show configuration dialog for instance
-* `common.subscribable`       - variables of this adapter must be subscribed with sendTo to enable updates
+* `common.noIntro`            - never show instances of this adapter on Intro/Overview screen in admin (like icons, widgets)
-* `common.wakeup`             -
+* `common.noRepository`       - [true/false] if adapter delivered with initial installation or has own repository
-* `common.availableModes`     - values for common.mode if more than one mode is possible
+* `common.nogit`              - if true, no install from github directly is possible
-* `common.localLink`          - link to the web service of this adapter.
-E.g to http://localhost:5984/_utils for futon from admin
-* `common.logTransporter`     - if this adapter receives logs from other hosts and adapters (e.g. to strore them somewhere)
 * `common.nondeletable`       - [true/false] this adapter cannot be deleted or updated.
 It will be updated together with controller.
-* `common.icon`               - name of the local icon (should be located in subdirectory "admin")
-* `common.extIcon`            - link to external icon for uninstalled adapters.
-Normally on github.
-* `common.logLevel`           - debug, info, warn or error
-* `common.supportStopInstance`- [true/false] if adapter supports signal stopInstance (**messagebox** required).
-The signal will be sent before stop to the adapter. (used if the problems occured with SIGTERM)
-* `common.allowInit`          - [true/false] allow for "scheduled" adapter to be called "not in the time schedule", if settings changed or adapter started.
+* `common.npmLibs`            - deprecated.
+Use package.json `dependencies`.
 * `common.onlyWWW`            - [true/false] say to controller, that adapter has only html files and no main.js, like rickshaw
-* `common.singleton`          - adapter can be installed only once in whole system
-* `common.singletonHost`      - adapter can be installed only once on one host
-* `common.allowInit`          - [true/false] allow scheduled adapter start once after configuration changed and then by schedule
-* `common.config.width`       - default width for configuration dialog (deprecated - valid only for admin2)
-* `common.config.height`      - default height for configuration dialog (deprecated - valid only for admin2)
-* `common.config.minWidth`    - minimal width for configuration dialog (deprecated - valid only for admin2)
-* `common.config.minHeight`   - minimal height for configuration dialog (deprecated - valid only for admin2)
+* `common.osDependencies.darwin` - array of OSX packages, that required for this adapter
+* `common.osDependencies.linux` - array of debian/centos packages, that required for this adapter (of course only OS with apt, apt-get, yum as package managers)
+* `common.osDependencies.win32` - not used, because win32 has no package manager
 * `common.os`                 - string or array of supported operation systems, e.g ["linux", "darwin"]
-* `common.stopBeforeUpdate`   - [true/false] if adapter must be stopped before update
-* `common.adminTab.singleton` - [true/false] if adapter has TAB for admin.
-Only one TAB for all instances will be shown.
-* `common.adminTab.name`      - name of TAB in admin
-* `common.adminTab.link`      - link for iframe in the TAB.
-You can use parameters replacement like this: "http://%ip%:%port%".
-IP will be replaced with host IP. "port" will be extracted from native.port.
-* `common.adminTab.ignoreConfigUpdate` - do not update config TAB if configuration changed (to enable configure settings in TAB)
-* `common.restartAdapters`    - array with names of adapter that must be restarted after this adapter is installed, e.g. ["vis"]
+* `common.platform`           - **mandatory** possible values: Javascript/Node.js, more coming
 * `common.preserveSettings`   - string (or array) with names of attributes in common of instance, which will not be deleted.
 E.g. "history", so by setState('system.adapter.mqtt.0", {..}) the field common.history will not be deleted even if new object does not have this field.
 To delete the attribute it must be explicitly done with ```common:{history: null}```.
-* `common.noConfig`           - [true/false] do not show configuration dialog for instance
+* `common.readme`             - deprecated.
+Use `docs`.
+* `common.restartAdapters`    - array with names of adapter that must be restarted after this adapter is installed, e.g. ["vis"]
+* `common.schedule`           - CRON schedule if adapter runs in mode `schedule`.
+* `common.serviceStates`      - [true/false or path] if adapter can deliver additional states.
+If yes, the path adapter/lib/states.js will be called and it give following parameters function (objects, states, instance, config, callback).
+The function must deliver the array of points with values like function (err, result) { result = [{id: 'id1', val: 1}, {id: 'id2', val: 2}]}
+* `common.singletonHost`      - adapter can be installed only once on one host
+* `common.singleton`          - adapter can be installed only once in whole system
+* `common.stopBeforeUpdate`   - [true/false] if adapter must be stopped before update
 * `common.stopTimeout`        - timeout in ms to wait, till adapter shut down.
 Default 500ms.
-* `common.unsafePerm`         - [true/false] if the package must be installed with "npm --unsafe-perm" parameter
+* `common.subscribable`       - variables of this adapter must be subscribed with sendTo to enable updates
+* `common.subscribe`          - name of variable, that is subscribed automatically
 * `common.supportCustoms`     - [true/false] if the adapter support settings for every state.
 It has to have custom.html file in admin.
 Sample can be found in ioBroker.history
+* `common.supportStopInstance`- [true/false] if adapter supports signal stopInstance (**messagebox** required).
+The signal will be sent before stop to the adapter. (used if the problems occured with SIGTERM)
+* `common.titleLang`          - **mandatory** longer name of adapter in all supported languages like {en: 'Adapter', de: 'adapter', ru: 'Драйвер'}
+* `common.title`              - (deprecated) longer name of adapter to show in admin
+* `common.type`               - Adapter type.
+See [Types](adapterpublish.md)
+* `common.unchanged`          - (system) please do not use this flag.
+It is a flag to inform the system, that configuration dialog must be shown in admin.
-* `common.getHistory`         - [true/false] if adapter supports getHistory message
+* `common.unsafePerm`         - [true/false] if the package must be installed with "npm --unsafe-perm" parameter
-* `common.blockly`            - [true/false] if adapter has custom blocks for blockly. (admin/blockly.js required)
+* `common.version`            - **mandatory** available version
+* `common.wakeup`             - Adapter will be started if some value is written into `system.adapter.NAME.x.wakeup`.
+Normally the adapter should stop after processing of event.
+* `common.webByVersion`       - show version as prefix in web adapter (usually - ip:port/material, webByVersion - ip:port/1.2.3/material)
 * `common.webExtendable`      - [true/false] if web server in this adapter can be extended with plugin/extensions like proxy, simple-api
 * `common.webExtension`       - relative filename to connect the web extension.
 E.g. in simple-api "lib/simpleapi.js" relative to the adapter root directory.
 Additionally is native.webInstance required to say where this extension will be included.
 Empty means, it must run as own web service. "*" means every web server must include it.
-* `common.welcomeScreen`      - array of pages, that should be shown on the "web" index.html page. ["vis/edit.html", "vis/index.html"] or [{"link": "vis/edit.html", "name": "Vis editor", "img": "vis/img/edit.png", "color": "blue"}, "vis/index.html"]
-* `common.unchanged`          - (system) please do not use this flag.
-It is a flag to inform the system, that configuration dialog must be shown in admin.
-* `common.serviceStates`      - [true/false or path] if adapter can deliver additional states.
-If yes, the path adapter/lib/states.js will be called and it give following parameters function (objects, states, instance, config, callback).
-The function must deliver the array of points with values like function (err, result) { result = [{id: 'id1', val: 1}, {id: 'id2', val: 2}]}
-* `common.nogit`              - if true, no install from github directly is possible
-* `common.materialize`        - if adapter supports > admin3 (materialize style)
-* `common.materializeTab`     - if adapter supports > admin3  for tab (materialize style)
-* `common.dataFolder`         - folder relative to iobroker-data where the adapter stores the data.
-This folder will be backed up and restored automatically.
-You can use variable '%INSTANCE%' in it.
 * `common.webPreSettings`     - list of parameters that must be included into info.js by webServer adapter.
 (Example material)
-* `common.osDependencies.linux` - array of debian/centos packages, that required for this adapter (of course only OS with apt, apt-get, yum as package managers)
-* `common.osDependencies.darwin` - array of OSX packages, that required for this adapter
+* `common.webservers`         - array of web server's instances that should serve content from the adapters www folder
-* `common.osDependencies.win32` - not used, because win32 has no package manager
-* `common.eraseOnUpload`      - erase all previous data in the directory before upload
-* `common.webByVersion`       - show version as prefix in web adapter (usually - ip:port/material, webByVersion - ip:port/1.2.3/material)
-* `common.noIntro`            - never show instances of this adapter on Intro/Overview screen in admin (like icons, widgets)
-* `common.expert`             - show this object only in expert mode in admin
-* `common.compact`            - says to controller that this adapter can be started in the same process if desired
+* `common.welcomeScreen`      - array of pages, that should be shown on the "web" index.html page. ["vis/edit.html", "vis/index.html"] or [{"link": "vis/edit.html", "name": "Vis editor", "img": "vis/img/edit.png", "color": "blue"}, "vis/index.html"]
+* `common.welcomeScreen.order` - todo
+* `common.welcomeScreenPro`   - Same as `common.welcomeScreen` but used only by access from ioBroker.cloud.
+* `common.wwwDontUpload`      - Do not upload into DB the www directory.
+Used only for admin.
+You can just name you directory something else and OK.

 #### instance
 id *system.adapter.&lt;adapter.name&gt;.&lt;instance-number&gt;*